 G2E adapts the solution to the customers’ needs and to the biomass that is available.
 G2E has a biomass gasification demonstration center in Mexico City, with 4 gasifiers with different features to evaluate/compare technological and energy performance of different biomass feedstocks and technology modifications.

 Green to Energy is located in Mexico City, Mexico.

 Each solution is adapted to the user and the biomass used.
-Biomass plants can range from USD 60,000 to USD 1,000,000.interview with representative
+Biomass plants can range from 60,000 USD to 1,000,000 USD.
+Interview with representative

 Target users are rural communities and industries with biomass waste in Mexico.
-In communities, G2E installs one biomass plant per village.interview with representative
+One biomass plant is needed per village.
+Interview with representative

-As of July 2016, G2E’s plans are to produce in Mexico.interview with representative
+As of July 2016, G2E plans to produce products in Mexico.
+Interview with representative

-The manufacturers have patents for the biomass plants, G2E is a licensed distributor.interview with representative
+The manufacturers have patents for the biomass plants, and G2E is a licensed distributor.
+Interview with representative